SDXorg/PySD-Cookbook/docs/analyses/getting_started/PySD_Challenge_1.rst

 individuals.

-The primary danger posed by the disease is that there will come a point when there aren't enough people to drive snow machines.
+The primary danger posed by the disease is that there will come a point when there aren’t enough people to drive snow machines.
 Your task is to calculate the maximum number of infections for a range of values of infectivity between ``.005`` and ``0.1``.